adosar/aidsorb/README.md

 **AIdsorb** is a Python package for **deep learning on molecular point clouds**.

-This package aims to provide a **fast, easy-to-use and reproduce** interface for:
+This package aims to provide a **simple, easy-to-use and reproduce** interface for:

 -   📥 **Creating molecular point clouds**